wp-plugins/social-media-widget/readme.txt

 For help, you can send an e-mail to brifreytag_at_gmail.com or get ahold of me via twitter at @brianfreytag

 == Changelog ==
+1.2.4 - Trying something else to fix the issues with 1.2.2 and 1.2.3.

 1.2.3 - As expected, changes in 1.2.2 broke some peoples' stuff.
 Made a couple CSS changes to see if this fixes it.

 1.2.2 - Some of you were complaining about it breaking your theme because I wasn't using the default arguments to wrap the widget.
 I decided to give it a try.
 I'm sure this is going to break more than it's going to fix, but I'm doing it "properly" now.
 Note: You're going to have to do a lot more CSS hacks to get it to look right in some themes.